Westend and Campus Westend

 Education and citizenshipm

-A tour for visitors to Frankfurt and visitors interested in the history and buildings of Westend and Campus Westend.
+An architectural tour for Frankfurt residents and visitors who are interested in the history and buildings of the Westend and the Westend Campus.

 Since the beginning of the 19th century, the Westend has been the residence of the wealthy Frankfurt middle class, which financed education and culture in the city.
 After the war, the villas were to give way to office towers.
 For the preservation of this upper middle-class heritage students fought in the 1960s.
 Well, not as demonstrative, they study on Campus Westend.